 After receiving numerous enquiries about the painting equipment I use, such as brushes or colours, it seemed sensible to make a note of it all.
-The list below will most likely always be a work in progress but hopefully it’s sufficiently comprehensive for most people’s curiosity.
+The list below will most likely always be a work in progress but hopefully, it’s sufficiently comprehensive for most people’s curiosity.
 If anyone does have any further thoughts, comments or queries, please do drop me a line in the comments section and I’ll reply as quickly as possible.

 Sketching and Drawing

 I always use a classic metal bodied Caran D’Ache 2mm clutch pencil for all of my sketching out and use a relatively soft 3b lead.
-I watched video a long time ago of an extra-ordinarily skilled artist that worked mainly in pencil.
+I watched a video a long time ago of an extraordinarily skilled artist that worked mainly in pencil.
 He advocated these pencils for their flexibility, ie you can use the lead long or short to suit your requirements and, the weight of the pencil remains consistent so you really get used to it.
 I don’t know why but this recommendation really stuck with me.
 I also like that the sharpener is inside the cap so I never have to worry about keeping a pencil sharpener with me!
 For the inevitable errors, I’m rarely far away from a kneadable putty rubber of some description.

-Over a number of years I’ve tried a number of different papers, each of which I’ve been happy with until I move on to the next paper!
-One constant however, is that I always paint on rough paper, which I find most sympathetic to my style of painting and the range of marks and textures that I try to employ in painting, from smooth graduated washes to broken dry brush marks.
+Over a number of years, I’ve tried a number of different papers, each of which I’ve been happy with until I move on to the next paper!
+One constant, however, is that I always paint on rough paper, which I find most sympathetic to my style of painting and the range of marks and textures that I try to employ in painting, from smooth graduated washes to broken dry brush marks.
 So far my paper journey has taken in Bockingford, Saunders Waterford and, currently Arches.
 For size, I mainly paint on half imperial (dimensions) or quarter imperial (dimensions) sheets of paper.

 I know from my own experience that there are many different brands of watercolour to choose from, each offering such a bewildering array of enticing colours that it can be hard to know where to start.
 Some early advice that I received was to start with a relatively modest choice of colours and, years on, that’s pretty much where I still am today.